Hasnatrasool163/HMeter/README.md

 - **Animation**: Optionally animate the progress to provide a more engaging user experience.
 - **Mouse Interaction**: Enable interactive control of the progress through mouse dragging.
 - **Responsive Design**: Ensures a minimum height for the meter to maintain proper visibility.
+- **Set Background**: Ensure a consistent design and personalization.

 ## Getting Started